Killing a Vortex: Combinatorial results

 \subsection{The death of a vortex}

-To create our minor we need to be able to find a large number of crosses on the society of a nest such that these crosses are pairwise disjoint and occur in a sequential fashion on the society.
+To create a minor model of a shallow vortex grid we need to be able to find a large number of crosses on the society of a nest such that these crosses are pairwise disjoint and occur in a sequential fashion on the society.
 In this section we discuss how to either separate the non-planar part of a vortex completely from its nest by a bounded size set of vertices, and therefore ``kill'' the vortex, or to find these crosses to construct our minor.